suhail-khan1/software-camera-validator/README.md

 - Press Enter.

 Run in Online Editors
-Paste cameraValidator.js file content into any of the following:
+Copy and Paste cameraValidator.js file content into any of the following:
 - JSFiddle
 - CodePen
 - StackBlitz